 One of the main reasons for my rapid improvement in the group was no doubt my becoming statistician of the group in October 1999 when I was in ninth grade.
 I expanded the statistics column turning what was usually a 5 or 6 page bimonthly column into 20 pages, adding several new data and analyses that had not been covered before, including winning streaks, upsets, detailed analyses of games, high-scoring non-bingo plays, and the "SIG championship", for which I determined the best players in each game series (the Scrabble-by-Mail group has a new game series in which all players play using the same letters in the same order every four months).
 Reviewing, analyzing, and commentating on several of the top players' games helped myself considerably.
 At my peak, I was sixth in the group against players who were almost all thirty or more years older than I was (I am now ranked fourth).
 What makes this accomplishment somewhat less impressive is that all the top players including me used Franklin Electronic Scrabble Dictionaries to find words.
 This would not be helpful in closed-book Scrabble games or tournaments, but strategic considerations were still important, so I did at least develop a solid strategic sense.

 I have long been interested in the idea of playing in Scrabble tournaments since I heard about them in the Scrabble-by-Mail group (the group's greatest player when I joined was Bob Lipton, who was in the mid-'90s one of the best tournament Scrabble players in the world, so discussions of tournaments in correspondence were frequent).
 Other noteworthy members of the group were Peter Morris, the first World Scrabble Champion, Chuck Armstrong, winner of more American tournaments than any other player in history, Jere Guin, coauthor of the original Wordbook, Doug Hoylman, who won six American Crossword Puzzle Tournaments, Robert Slaven, a five-time Jeopardy! champion, as well as John Luebkemann, Luise Shafritz, and Ken Clark, who are also strong tournament experts.
-By tournament standards, I am still only an intermediate player, but I have beaten many expert players on the Internet Scrabble Club, most notably Carl Johnson and at my most recent tournament in Syracuse, I defeated top 50 North American player Ben Schoenbrun live.
-Although I think my actual ability is between 1400 and 1500 based on my online play, I am still a provisional tournament player (rated 1312) as I struggled in my first two tournaments.
+By tournament standards, I am still only an intermediate player, but I have beaten many expert players on the Internet Scrabble Club, most notably Will Anderson and at the first-ever tournament in Syracuse, I defeated top 50 North American player Ben Schoenbrun live en route to finishing in 2nd place.
+I am a high-rated intermediate player with a rating of 1461, which makes me the 463rd highest-rated player in North America, 45th in New York State, and 2nd in Syracuse.
 My own cross-tables profile is here.